 1. First-Party Cyber Insurance Coverage

 These apply to expenses your firm directly incurs as a result of the breach.
 For instance, this could include the cost of informing your client about a hacker attack.
-Coverages here include Loss or Damage to Electronic Data, Loss of Income and Extra Expenses, Cyber Extortion and others.
+Coverages here include Loss or Damage to Electronic Data, Loss of Income and Extra Expenses, Cyber Extortion, and others.

 2. Third-Party Cyber Insurance Coverage

 These apply to claims against your company by individuals that have been injured as a result of your actions.
 For instance, a client sues you for negligence after a hacker steals his data from your computer system and leaks it.
-Coverage here typically applies to damages or settlements that result from covered claims as well as the cost of your defence.
+Coverage here typically applies to damages or settlements that result from covered claims as well as the cost of your defense.

 Conclusion